ASX Stock Delivering the World’s First “Zero Carbon” Lithium Project

-KRX is certainly in the right place, with the right product at the right time.
+The company is certainly in the right place, with the right product at the right time.

-The company plans to utilise dual-purpose geothermal energy and lithium-production wells to produce battery-grade lithium hydroxide in this heartland of Europe’s battery EV manufacture.
+It plans to utilise dual-purpose geothermal energy and lithium-production wells to produce battery-grade lithium hydroxide in this heartland of Europe’s battery EV manufacture.

 Secondly, it aims to produce more renewable energy than it consumes during lithium processing — effectively rendering it the first zero-carbon lithium project in the world.

 This is not an unreasonable expectation.
 The Upper Rhine Valley brine field has been extensively studied due to its geological and geothermal characteristics, including exploration for oil and gas.

 Situated in a geothermal field of operational geothermal plants that currently produce stable baseload renewable energy, the field is one of the only heated brines globally that is uniquely enriched in lithium.

 As a consequence, the Vulcan Project in a very well understood brine field with considerable amounts of existing seismic and drilling data potentially available for exploration and resource evaluation.

 The project covers a total area of approximately 78,600 Ha of which over 51,000 Ha is already granted.
 It comprises two 100%-owned granted licenses (Mannheim and Ortenau) and three license applications (Taro, Ludeig and Rheinaue) as can be seen mapped out below.